Ponies and Animals

 There are around 20 ponies who live permanently in our stables.
 During term time they are sometimes joined by the girls’ ponies.
 Before any girl can to bring her own pony to school it must be assessed for suitability.

 The stables is a popular place to hang out in break and recreation.
 Girls will often enjoy spending their free time grooming and caring for the ponies.
 The desire to look after animals at Hanford helps to encourage a sense of selflessness and empathy.
 It is also an important area of common ground as the shared interest in ponies, chickens and dogs can help bring together even the most unlikely of friendships.

 Dogs and Dog Walks

 The dogs come and go during the day with staff often bringing them into school as the girls love taking them for walks around the grounds.
-There are all sorts of dogs at school from Dachshunds, Spaniels, Labs and Lurchers all of whom are looking for willing dog walkers.
-At weekends Mr and Mrs J will often take a group of girls for a dog walk, sometimes with a picnic, up Hod or Hambledon Hill.
-The nearby reconstructed railway station at Shillingstone has a wonderful little café where they serve piping hot chocolate in the winter and ice cream in the summer.
+At weekends, Mrs Phillips will often take a group of girls for a dog walk, sometimes with a picnic, up Hod or Hambledon Hill.
+The nearby railway museum at Shillingstone has a wonderful little café where they serve piping hot chocolate in the winter and ice cream in the summer.

-Pet’s Corner is a new addition to the school and is run by ChiChi our Head Gardener.
+Pet’s Corner is a new addition to the school.
 The girls are able to pet the bunnies and guinea pigs in their free time.
 As well as this they help to tidy up the area and learn how to look after the animals properly.
 The small animals have been a calming influence in the school and the girls thoroughly enjoy having them around.